 7. The Minneapolis Institute of Art

 It’s one of the best places to take pictures in Minneapolis, given the aesthetic and the park across the street with skyline views.
-A collection of more than 80,000 unique objects are housed in this grand old building.
+A collection of more than 80,000 unique objects is housed in this grand old building.

 A small inside gift store offers posters, prints, and other cool stuff you might want to take home to remember your visit.
 Books are also available if a specific collection interests you and you want more information.

 See Related: Travel Hacking 101